-E. S. C. Rodrigues, F. A. Rodrigues, R. L. A. Rocha, P. L. P. Corrêa
+E. S. C. Rodrigues, F. A. Rodrigues, R. L. A. Rocha and P. L. P. Corrêa

-Abstract - One of the most used methods in modeling biological species geographical distribution is the Maximum Entropy Algorithm.
-This paper presents an Adaptive Maximum Entropy (AME) approach for modeling biological species, which aims to reduce the amount of features used in the construction of models.
+Abstract- This paper presents an Adaptive Maximum Entropy (AME) approach for modeling biological species.
+The Maximum Entropy algorithm (MaxEnt) is one of the most used methods in modeling biological species geographical distribution.
 The approach presented here is an alternative to the classical algorithm.
-Instead of using the same set of features at each iteration, the AME approach tries to find a new set of features that converge faster.
+Instead of using the same set features in the training, the AME approach tries to insert or to remove a single feature at each iteration.
+The aim is to reach the convergence faster without affect the performance of the generated models.
 The preliminary experiments were well performed.
-However, statistical evaluations and comparisons with other algorithms are beyond the scope of this paper.
-These needed studies are proposed as future works.
+They showed an increasing on performance both in accuracy and in execution time.
+Comparisons with other algorithms are beyond the scope of this paper.
+Some important researches are proposed as future works.

-Index Terms - Adaptive systems, Maximum Entropy methods, biological system modeling.
+Keywords- Adaptive systems, Biological system modeling, Maximum Entropy methods.